bmanczak/renderchat/README.md

 - **Dual view modes** - toggle between Human and LLM views
   - **👤 Human View**: Pretty interface with conversation flow and markdown
   - **🤖 LLM View**: XML format - perfect for copying to any LLM for analysis
+- **💾 Direct XML export** - save conversations as XML files for agentic systems and automated workflows
 - **Smart parsing** - preserves all formatting and code structure
 - **Copy-friendly** - one click to copy the entire conversation
 - **Responsive design** - works on mobile